 - Memory loss

-All of these injuries need emergency medical attention and often, ongoing treatment for a long period of time.
+All of these injuries need emergency medical attention and, often, ongoing treatment for an extended period of time.

 Many Causes of Pedestrian Accidents